Frequently asked questions about Egg yolk tempera

 Is there a risk that the paint will start to mold indoors on the wall?

-Do you have a base color?
+Do you have any primer?

 Can I paint with egg oil tempera in the sauna?